tazmena/Crina/readme.md

-Hello This is Tazmena Again, and this is Crina.
+Hello This is Tazmena Again, and this is not Crina.